Nature at Loch Lomond Shores

 About Loch Lomond

 Loch Lomond is a freshwater Scottish loch and is around 36 kilometres long and 8 kilometres wide at its widest.
-It has a maximum depth of around 153 metres – to give some perspective, a premier league football pitch is only 105 metres long!
+It has a maximum depth of around 153 metres – to give some perspective, a Premier League football pitch is only 105 metres long!
 The Highland Boundary Fault runs through Loch Lomond and separates the Highlands and Lowlands.
 You can see the fault line from the top of Conic Hill.

 Islands